Microsoft Onsite Interview: What Every Round Actually Tests

 Going silent when stuck.
 Microsoft interviewers score your reasoning process, not just your solution.
 A narrated wrong turn beats a silent correct answer every time.
 If you're stuck, say you're stuck, say what you know, say what you're trying.
 Silence reads as a blank feedback form.

 Treating behavioral as filler.
-Candidates consistently over-prepare DSA and under-prepare behavioral.
-The ratio of effort most people apply is almost exactly backwards for a Microsoft loop.
-Two hours of STAR story work outperforms two hours of hard LeetCode for most people coming into this interview.
+Most candidates over-prep DSA and under-prep behavioral.
+The ratio is almost exactly backwards for a Microsoft loop.
+Two hours of STAR work outperforms two hours of hard LeetCode for most people walking into this.

 Being a "know-it-all" during the session.
 If an interviewer redirects you or challenges your design, engage with the feedback instead of defending your original answer.
 That responsiveness is literally what growth mindset means as a scored dimension.
 The technical interview communication guide covers how to narrate your reasoning in ways that generate positive signal across all four rubric dimensions.

 Not having a real "why Microsoft."
 The AA will ask something close to this.
 "I like the scale" doesn't land.
-"I'm excited about Copilot and want to work closer to the infrastructure layer" lands much better.
-Connect your answer to the specific team's work and why that problem is the one you want to spend the next few years on.
+"I'm excited about Copilot and want to work closer to the infrastructure layer" lands.
+Connect your answer to the specific team's work.

 Further Reading